The global nature of Linklaters’ private equity practice is a reflection of the globalisation of private equity houses.

 Clients benefit from market-leading funds, corporate M&A, restructuring and finance experts and their understanding of both the fund-raising, fund structuring, buyout and restructuring market.
 Linklaters helps clients structure the best investment methods for them, from helping sponsors position themselves to ensure they are the lead equity sponsor when looking at M&A situations to clubbing together to compete for distressed assets

 Clients can also rely on the proven track record of lawyers from Linklaters’ pensions, IP and tax groups to support their private equity transactions.
-Sector experience covers the full spectrum of industry, from telecoms to utilities, leisure and retail.
+Sector experience covers the full spectrum of industry, from telecoms to utilities, consumer.

 Recent private equity transactions include advising: